Dusty Springfield: 1958–1963: Career beginnings

-Springfield left the band after their final concert in October 1963.
-Following the break-up of the Springfields, Tom continued songwriting and producing for other artists, notably Australian folk-pop group The Seekers, producing, writing and/or co-writing their four defining mid-1960s hits "I'll Never Find Another You", "A World of Our Own", "The Carnival is Over" and "Georgy Girl".
-He also wrote additional songs for Springfield – most famously her 1964 UK hit "Losing You", with Clive Westlake – and released his own solo material.
+Dusty left the band after their final concert in October 1963.
+After the break-up of the Springfields, Tom continued songwriting and producing for other artists, notably Australian folk-pop group The Seekers, producing, writing, and/or co-writing their four defining mid-1960s hits "I'll Never Find Another You", "A World of Our Own", "The Carnival is Over", and "Georgy Girl".
+He also wrote additional songs for Dusty – most famously her 1964 UK hit "Losing You", with Clive Westlake – and released his own solo material.